Allesgut/GitRepository/readme.txt

-Git is good.
+Git is a distributor system.
-Git v1.
+Git v2